relevant-ai/RelevantCardsDocumentation/README.md

 ### Commenting

 Because of the simplicity and readability of REL, as long as variables are conveniently named, it should not be necessary to use comments.
 However, one way to write comments is to define variables that are never used.
 Naming all unused variables `"//"` is a way to make comments more obvious.
-For example, the `_LOAD` function of the Hello World example at the beginning of this document could be written as follows:
+For example, the `_LOAD` block of the Hello World example at the beginning of this document could be written as follows:

 ```json
 {